nodejs/node/doc/api/n-api.md

   [`napi_define_class`][].
 It is ignored by `napi_define_properties`.
 * `napi_default_method`: Like a method in a JS class, the property is configurable and writeable, but not enumerable.
-* `napi_default_property`: Like a property set via assignment in JavaScript, the property is writable, enumerable, and configurable.
+* `napi_default_jsproperty`: Like a property set via assignment in JavaScript, the property is writable, enumerable, and configurable.

 #### napi_property_descriptor